 So, why not have your cake and eat it, too?
 Or candy, or fudge, or whatever!
 First up in the series, I reimagined a classic candy bar that I have always loved.
 The combination of coconut, chocolate and almonds is a favorite of mind.
 It’s a joy to eat, if you catch my drift.

 These treats bear a spooky resemblance to the original, but without all the yuckiness that will haunt you later.
 See, all treats, no tricks!
 What more can you ask for to kick off Halloween month?

-- 2 tablespoons maple syrup (you could also use coconut nectar, agave or any other liquid sweetener or honey if you aren’t vegan)
+- 2 tablespoons maple syrup (you could also use honey, a few drops or stevia or liquid monkfruit)

 - 1 teaspoon vanilla extract

 - 10 ounces of high quality dark chocolate (85% dark is my choice*)

 - Plus: approximately ⅓ cup toasted almond slices

 - Lightly grease a nonstick mini-muffin tin with a little coconut oil and set aside.
 In a medium-sized mixing bowl, combine all of the coconut filling ingredients and mix together until very well combined.
 Evenly divide up the filling between the 12 mini-muffin cups, pressing it in very tightly, making sure it is somewhat even.
 Don’t worry they won’t stick.
 Place the muffin pan in the freezer make sure it is sitting flat, and freeze until the filling is solid, about 30-45 minutes.